You may be aware that a good portion of my work has focused on teaching people how to heal their elbow tendonitis.

 Over the past few weeks, I’ve been working on The Elbow Tendonitis Toolkit.
 It’s my definitive resource for helping people with elbow tendonitis.

 And one of the key sections is dedicated to these people.
 You see, after many conversations I’ve realized that the reason why the elbow tendonitis exercises don’t work for many of these individuals is that they don’t actually have elbow tendonitis.

 But while doing further research for the toolkit I came across a third injury in which the pain can resemble tennis elbow…

 radial nerve entrapment

 It’s caused by a tight supinator muscle that refers pain to the lateral epicondyle, making it feel like lateral epicondylitis.

-But there’s a few other things you may notice with this injury that you wouldn’t with tennis elbow…sharp or burning pain and possibly even tingling or numbness on the back of your hand, thumb, index and middle finger.
+But there are a few other things you may notice with this injury that you wouldn’t with tennis elbow…sharp or burning pain and possibly even tingling or numbness on the back of your hand, thumb, index, and middle finger.

 This post focuses on helping the yellow and red areas.
 If you’re feeling things in the blue or green areas, look at my post on thoracic outlet syndrome.

 5 STEP PROCESS TO FIX YOUR REPETITIVE STRAIN INJURy

 For radial nerve entrapment in the forearm, there is one muscle that seems to be the main culprit here…the supinator.
 And this one muscle only does one movement.
 It supinates.